haleyk10198/COMP4801-Final-Year-Project/README.md

   <img src="public/img/jupas.png" alt="jupas"/>

-  **Bachelor** applications always comes in a batch on a yearly basis.
+  Bachelor degree offers are handed out on a yearly basis.
 The JUPAS system gathers all the information before it makes an informed decision, such as slots offered by each degree programme, applicants' preferences and their public examination transcripts.
-As Uncle John (probably) said, "_With perfect information comes perfect solution._".
+As Uncle John (probably) said, "<em>With perfect information comes perfect solution.</em>".
 This offline matching problem is said to be "solved", because the algorithm is capable of deriving an optimal solution, given full information on initialization.
 </details>

 <details>